-This article provides some basic information about contract law and is based on the webinar that I delivered to members of the Australian Timber Flooring Association (“ATFA”) members recently.
 The information contained in the article was written specifically for those retailers, discusses general principles only and shouldn’t be relied on as being relevant to you.
-If you require any advice concerning your own situation please contact me or one of my team.

 Is there a contract?

-- the logical conclusion – you should rely on written terms of a contract and not any oral agreement.
-If you’re going to change the terms of any standard written contract – do so only in writing NOT by using or relying on phrases such as “she’ll be right”, “oh we won’t be relying on that”, “ignore that bit”, “you know what we mean **wink, wink, nudge, nudge**” et cetera;
+The logical conclusion – you should rely on written terms of a contract and not any oral agreement.
+If you’re going to change the terms of any standard written contract – do so only in writing not by using or relying on phrases such as “she’ll be right”, “oh we won’t be relying on that”, “ignore that bit”, “you know what we mean **wink, wink, nudge, nudge**” etc.

 Elements of a contract

-- communication of acceptance (e.g. if a customer takes your standard contract home with them and signs it, but never gives it to you, there is no contract that they can rely upon);
+- communication of acceptance (e.g. if a customer takes your standard contract home with them and signs it, but never gives it to you, there is no contract that they can rely upon), and

 And if a contract is breached?

-- specific performance – which is an order or direction by a court or tribunal that the party who has breached the contract has to perform their end of the bargain;
+- specific performance – which is an order or direction by a court or tribunal that the party who has breached the contract has to perform their end of the bargain, and

 When to get advice

-- Solicitors are not cheap and therefore you should limit legal involvement where possible, especially concerning standard contracts.
-My suggestion as to when to seek legal advice:
+Solicitors are not cheap and therefore you should limit legal involvement where possible, especially concerning standard contracts.

 - when drafting a:

-- standard employment contract, if you use one; or a
+- standard employment contract, if you use one, or

 - contracts for the purchase or sale of land (in accordance with the usual practice in your state) or other significant asset.